Skip to main content

 GoodRx icon

-• What it feels like to take Mounjaro: Real people share their experiences with Mounjaro, a medication that’s proven effective at treating Type 2 diabetes.
+• What it feels like to take Mounjaro: Real people share their experiences with Mounjaro, a medication that’s proven to be effective at treating Type 2 diabetes.

-• Possible side effects: Read about Mounjaro’s potential side effects — from diarrhea to hair loss — and how to manage them.
+• Possible side effects: Read about Mounjaro’s potential side effects — including diarrhea and hair loss — and how to manage them.

 • How much does Mounjaro cost?
 Here’s how much Mounjaro costs with and without insurance, plus ways to make your prescription more affordable.